Do you still qualify for Entrepreneurs’ Relief?

 (ii) in the event of a disposal of the whole of the ordinary share capital of the company, beneficial entitlement to at least 5% of the proceeds.

-Prior to the recent Autumn Budget, the only requirements for qualifying shares were points 1 and 2 above.
-The new conditions look to tighten the rules so that eligible shareholders have entitlement to 5% of the ’economic value’ of the company.
+Prior to 28 October 2018, the only requirements for qualifying shares were points 1 and 2 above.
+The new conditions look to tighten the rules so that eligible shareholders have an entitlement to 5% of the ’economic value’ of the company.

 There are special rules where you acquired your shares via an Enterprise Management Incentive (EMI) share scheme.